Shirvan-Salyan Economic Region

 Shirvan-Salyan Economic Region (Şirvan-Salyan iqtisadi rayonu) is one of the 14 economic regions of Azerbaijan.
 It borders Iran to the west, as well as the economic regions of Mil-Mughan, Central Aran, Mountainous Shirvan, Absheron-Khizi, Baku, and Lankaran-Astara.
 The region consists of the districts of Bilasuvar, Hajigabul, Neftchala, Salyan, as well as the city of Shirvan.
 It has an area of 6080 km2.
-Its population was estimated to be at 501.3 thousand people in January 2021.
+Its population was estimated to be 501,300 people in January 2021.

 History

 Shirvan-Salyan Economic Region was established on 7 July 2021 as part of a reform of the economic region system of Azerbaijan.
 Its territory was part of the larger Aran Economic Region before 2021.